dgrnbrg/vim-redl/README.markdown

-# foreplay.vim
+# Redl.vim -- Read Eval Debug Loop

-There's a REPL in foreplay, but you probably wouldn't have noticed if I hadn't told you.
-Such is the way with foreplay.vim.
-By the way, this plugin is for Clojure.
+This plugin integrates Vim with a running Clojure JVM.
+It provides a repl that supports breakpoints, documentation lookup, source code navigation, and omnicompletion.

 ## Installation

-Foreplay.vim doesn't provide indenting or syntax highlighting, so you'll want [a set of Clojure runtime files](https://github.com/guns/vim-clojure-static).
+Redl.vim doesn't provide indenting or syntax highlighting, so you'll want [a set of Clojure runtime files](https://github.com/guns/vim-clojure-static).

 If you don't have a preferred installation method, I recommend